DataThings/datathings.github.io/content/post/lstm.md

 # Examples of LSTM usage

 ## Text Generation
 Generating a text, like this one, can be converted to an LSTM task where each letter is generated taking into account all the previously generated letters.
+In fact, [teaching an LSTM network the alphabet] (http://machinelearningmastery.com/understanding-stateful-lstm-recurrent-neural-networks-python-keras/) can be the first programming example to learn how to make LSTM learn something.
 [Andrej Karpathy,](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) shows different examples of text generation by LSTM depending on the training set you feed them.
-These are some of the automatically generated examples:
+These are some of the automatically generated text:

-### Shakespear:
+### Shakespeare:
 ```
 PANDARUS:
 Alas, I think he shall be come approached and the day